Best Hikes Near Dublin

 Difficulty: Moderate

-Located in the Dublin Mountains, just 30 minutes from Dublin, the Fairy Castle Loop is a stunning 6 km hike that offers adventure, history, and breathtaking views in one compact loop.
+Located in the Dublin Mountains, just 30 minutes from Dublin ear Sandyford, the Fairy Castle Loop is a stunning 6 km hike that offers adventure, history, and breathtaking panoramic views in one compact loop.
 Starting in the scenic Ticknock Forest, this moderate trail climbs to Three Rock Mountain and then to the summit of Two Rock Mountain, crowned by a mysterious prehistoric tomb known as Fairy Castle.
-With 360° views stretching from Dublin Bay to the Mourne Mountains, it’s the perfect family-friendly escape—buggy-accessible up to Three Rock and packed with natural beauty, forest paths,wildlife, and beattifull mountain views.
+With 360° views stretching from Dublin Bay to the Mourne Mountains, it’s the perfect family-friendly escape—buggy-accessible up to Three Rock and packed with natural beauty, forest paths,wildlife, and beautiful mountain views.
 Click below to explore the full trail guide, map, and tips for making the most of this unforgettable Dublin Mountains adventure!

 Difficulty: Easy